emacsway/emacsway.github.io/_sources/en/service-layer.txt

 ========================

 It is often possible to find models with a large number of methods (I met several hundred).
 If you analyze such models, you can often find outside responsibilities in the class.
-AS you know, the size of the class is measured by the amount of its responsibilities.
+As you know, the size of the class is measured by the amount of its responsibilities.
 All responsibilities that are not related to the Domain Layer should be moved to the Service Layer.
 But what to do with other methods?